PTGA ADVISORY BOARD

 PAMELA LE NOURY

-Pam is a marine scientist, PADI dive instructor, zodiac skipper and sailor, and has worked in and on the ocean just about every day for the past 17 years.
+Pam (SPTGuide) is a marine scientist, PADI dive instructor, zodiac skipper and sailor, and has worked in and on the ocean just about every day for the past 17 years.
 Hailing from South Africa she worked in the expansive dive industry while gaining a BSc in zoology and physiology.
 She progressed to managing the dive school before starting up her own whale watching charter and boat business.

 Pam has participated in several marine research cruises, has published three smartphone apps on sharks & rays, whales & dolphins and Antarctic Wildlife and her passion for teaching people about the oceans and conservation is legendary in the industry.
 Pam started expedition cruising in 2008 and has been almost everywhere a small cruise ship can take you.
 She is now Head of Expedition Operations at Noble Caledonia and still spends most of her time at sea.
 She is excited about the direction the PTGA wants to take and believes new people to the industry need to have a basic standard of competency and something clear to aim for.